ENVIRONMENTAL AND DISEASE CONTROL SPECIALIST

 - Ability to remain objective and open to others' views and contribute to building a positive team spirit.

-- Ability to make sound and accurate judgments and support and explain reasoning for decisions.
+- Ability to utilize sound judgment and explain reasoning for decisions.

 - Ability to demonstrate accuracy, thoroughness and organization to complete tasks efficiently.